deepmodeling/tbplas/doc/source/install.rst

 Operating system
 ^^^^^^^^^^^^^^^^

-.. rubric:: Linux

 TBPLaS has been developed and tested on Linux.
 Ideally, it should work on most Linux distributions.
-As examples, we have successfully installed and run TBPLaS on CentOS 7.7, openSUSE Leap 15.3 and Ubuntu 20.04 LTS.

-.. rubric:: Windows

 Due to compiler and library compatibility issues, native compilation of TBPLaS on Windows is particularly difficult.
 So, if you wish to install TBPLaS on Windows, the best practice is to use virtual machines,